BrainTrust in home tutoring

 Test Scheduling

 On SAT II subjects that require lots of memorization, it is often good to schedule them to coincide with the end of a semester.
+This is especially important for students enrolled in WCPSS block courses.

 At BrainTrust, we will help you differentiate between careless mistakes and topics you have not mastered.
-Often, teachers have simply not had to time to prepare you for the specific test questions in various subjects.
+Often, teachers have simply not had the time to prepare you for the specific test questions in various subjects.
 We will also go through actual SAT subject test questions published by the College Board.

 True Learning vs. Memorization Skills